GabrielPenaU3F/coronavirus_contagion_model/README.md

 Execute the command "analyze_model_parameters_over_time".
 This function takes 1 mandatory parameter, the country name, and 3 optional parameters: "start_from", "by" and "end".
 This function performs the model fit using different subsets of the data, each of them begginning in day 1 and ending in specified times.
 The "start_from" parameter, which is 30 by default, means "the ending day of the first subset to be evaluated".
 For some datasets, like the United States one, the fit may not converge on the default mode, so you can customize it into starting later by modifying that parameter.
 The "by" argument, which is 1 by default, specifies how often are subsets evaluated; the 1 default value means that every possible subset will be fitted.
 For higher values, the shown curves are interpolated.
 See the examples 8-10 for more information on the optional parameters.

 6. VIEW THE MEAN TIME BETWEEN INFECTIONS
 Execute the command "calculate_mtbi".
-This function takes 1 mandatory parameter, the country name, and 3 optional parameters, which are exactly the same as in the previous feature.
-See the examples 8-10 for more information on the optional parameters.
+This function takes 1 mandatory parameter, the country name, and 4 optional parameters.
+The first three are exactly the same as in the previous feature: "start_from", "end" and "by".
+The fourth parameter, called "save", allows you to save the MTBI estimation to a data frame in your workspace or a CSV file.
+See the examples 11-13, and review the examples 8-10, for more information on the optional parameters.

+MISCELLANEOUS

+a) CHANGING DATA SOURCE URL
+If you have another data source, different than the Our World In Data website, you can retrieve data from it.
+However, you have to be sure that the data format is identical as the one we used.
+The command to select another data source is
+>change_data_source_url('http://your_url')

+b) RESET THE DATA SOURCE TO DEFAULT
+You can get back to the default data source everytime you want.
+Just execute
+>reset_data_source_to_default()

 USE EXAMPLES: